How to open an IRA in 5 steps

 What fees will I pay for an IRA?

-High fees can eat into your retirement savings, so look for a provider that offers low or zero account fees and commissions on trades.
-Be aware that mutual funds typically charge ongoing fees called expense ratios, which you'll need to factor into your cost-benefit analysis.
+High fees can erode your retirement savings, so look for a provider that offers low or no account fees and commissions on trades.
+Be aware that mutual funds typically charge ongoing fees called expense ratios, which you'll need to factor in to your cost-benefit analysis.

 2Choose a traditional or Roth IRA

-Your next step will be to choose between a traditional IRA and a Roth IRA—a decision that hinges primarily on whether you want your tax benefits now or later.
+Your next step will be choosing between a traditional and Roth IRA—a decision that hinges primarily on whether you want your tax benefits now or later.

-Traditional IRAs offer current-year tax benefits, allowing eligible savers to deduct their contributions each year.
-Your earnings will grow tax-free in the account until you're eligible to take penalty-free distributions, starting at age 59 1/2, which will then be taxed as regular income.
+Traditional IRAs offer current-year tax benefits, allowing you to deduct your contributions each year.
+Your earnings will grow tax-free in the account until you're eligible to take penalty-free distributions starting at age 59 1/2.
+Your distributions will then be taxed as regular income.

 3Open your IRA

-Once you've selected a provider and know which type of IRA you want to choose, you're ready to open an IRA.
-The process might differ slightly depending on where you've chosen to open your account, but generally you can expect to provide some basic personal information and designate beneficiaries for your IRA.
+Once you've selected a provider and know which type of IRA you want to use, you're ready to open an account.
+The process might differ slightly depending on where you've chosen to open your IRA, but you can expect to provide some basic personal information and designate beneficiaries.

 4Fund your IRA

-Funding an IRA is often done by transferring funds from a connected or external bank account.
-You can also transfer assets from an IRA that's held at another financial institution, or you can roll over funds from a 401(k) or another employer-sponsored plan into your new retirement account.
+Funding an IRA is often done by moving funds from a connected or external bank account.
+You can make direct contributions, transfer assets from an IRA that's held at another financial institution or roll over funds from a 401(k) or another employer-sponsored plan into your new retirement account.

 How much can you contribute to an IRA?

-IRA contribution limits are updated each year—currently set at $7,000, or $8,000 if you're 50 or older in 2024.
-This maximum dollar amount restricts how much you can invest each year and applies to both Roth and traditional IRAs.
-Rollovers from an employer-based plan aren't subject to these limits, though, so you may transfer more than the set limit from an existing account into an IRA.
+IRA contribution limits are updated each year.
+This maximum restricts how much you can invest each year and applies to both Roth and traditional IRAs.
+Rollovers from an employer-based plan aren't subject to these limits, though, so you can transfer more than the set limit from an existing account into an IRA.

-Calculate your IRA contributions to determine how much a single lump-sum amount will be worth by retirement in your traditional or Roth IRA.
+You can calculate your IRA contributions to determine how much a lump-sum amount will be worth by retirement in your traditional or Roth IRA.

 5Choose your IRA investments

-Once you've funded your IRA, it's time to put that money to work by choosing investments that match your goals and risk tolerance.
+Once you've funded your IRA, it's time to put this money to work by choosing IRA investments that match your goals and risk tolerance.
 Many financial institutions have a variety of stocks, bonds, mutual funds and exchange-traded funds you can invest in.

 The bottom line